Syedaaneesa/home-improvement/README.md

 ---

 ## 🧱 Key Features
-Custom-designed Elementor layouts for the Home, About, Services, Gallery, and Contact pages
+Custom Elementor layouts crafted for the Home, About, Services, Gallery, and Contact pages

-Consistent user interface with smooth, intuitive navigation throughout the site
+A consistent UI supported by smooth and intuitive site-wide navigation

-Fully responsive design optimized for desktop, tablet, and mobile experiences
+A fully responsive design optimized for desktop, tablet, and mobile viewing

-Optimized media assets to deliver fast loading and high performance
+Media assets optimized for faster load times and overall high performance

-Reusable design components for greater flexibility and scalability
+Reusable design elements built for flexibility and future scalability

 Modern design style with clean typography and visual balance
 ---